U.S. flag

 Coverage

-The Report of Organization is a sampling of companies and their establishments with payroll, that are not exclusively agricultural.
+The Report of Organization was a sampling of companies and their establishments with payroll, that are not exclusively agricultural.

 Content

-Companies should identify all establishments, reporting first quarter payroll, annual payroll, and number of employees during the pay period that includes March 12.
-This includes any locations that have been sold, closed, newly opened, or acquired.
-Companies should also indicate any large foreign equity positions and indicate controlling interests held by other domestic or foreign-owned organizations.
+Companies identified all establishments, reporting first quarter payroll, annual payroll, and number of employees during the pay period that included March 12.
+This included any locations that were sold, closed, newly opened, or acquired.
+Companies also indicated any large foreign equity positions and indicate controlling interests held by other domestic or foreign-owned organizations.

 Frequency